hbrnld/hbrnld/README.md

-# Hello! 💫
+# Hello! 🔥

 Welcome to my GitHub profile.

-I'm currently pursuing double-degree studies towards an **MSc in Financial Mathematics** at KTH and a **BSc in Business and Economics** at SSE.
-On track to graduate in June 2025.
-Moreover, I'm working part-time as a **Junior Quantitative Analyst** at Söderberg & Partners.
+I'm currently pursuing full-time double-degree studies towards an **M.Sc. in Financial Mathematics** at KTH and a **B.Sc. in Business and Economics** at SSE, on track to graduate in June 2025.
+Moreover, I'm also working part-time as a **Junior Quantitative Analyst** at Söderberg & Partners.

 Looking for all opportunities to meet new people, continue developing my skills and making an impact.